The Possibilities (Preacher): Critical reception

 James White of Empire spoke most highly of Gilgun's performance, with him writing: "Yet more chances for [Gilgun] to be funny, playing up Cassidy's laziness and light fingers.
 He can also effortlessly play the quieter moments, such as the chat with Jesse when he finds the Preacher prone after his discovery of his new power."
 White also praised Donnie Vs. Jesse as the episodic highlight.

 Alan Sepinwall of HitFix praised the episode to which he remarked, "“The Possibilities” is the first episode with a different director Scott Winant and writer Chris Kelley.
 It's also by far the clearest and most straightforward installment so far, for good and for ill [...] but on the whole, it's a more measured, at times bordering on slow, hour, focusing on the central character at his most dour."
 Mark Rozeman, for Paste, wrote, "“The Possibilities” is a much quieter, more straightforward affair.
 And while that’s to be expected, the episode sometimes feels a bit more like a bit of connective tissue than a solid episode unto itself."
-Rozeman spoke highly of the climatic confrontation between Jesse and Donnie, and Ruth Negga's performance.
+Rozeman spoke highly of the climactic confrontation between Jesse and Donnie, and Ruth Negga's performance.

 Jonathan Hatfull of SciFiNow wrote, "There's good stuff here and some necessary breath taking, but it does feel like there's just a little bit of wheel spinning alongside catching up."
 Hatfull note that both Tom Brooke and Anatol Yusef "steal the show this week".
 Kimber Myers of The Playlist praised "The Possibilities", commenting that it [Shades] in the outlines the first two hours have given us and [adds] more dimension."
 Ron Hogan of Den Of Geek scored the episode four out of five stars, writing, "Whether she's cleverly talking her way out of a speeding ticket or browbeating the driver of a beat-up hatchback, Ruth Negga absolutely shines in "The Possibilities."

 Cory Barker of TV Guide suggested that: "The Possibilities did the work needed to move Preacher forward.
 Some of the early outstanding questions were addressed with varying levels of clarity."
-Barker also remarked highly of Gilgun's acting by stating, "[Gilgun] has been the show's standout performer through three episodes, but Cassidy's incredulous response to the deadpan, matter-of-fact ways of Fiore and DeBlanc may be my favorite moment of Preacher thus far."
+Barker also remarked highly of Gilgun's acting by stating, "[Gilgun] has been the show's standout performer through three episodes, but Cassidy's incredulous response to the deadpan, matter-of-fact ways of Fiore and DeBlanc may be my favorite moment of Preacher thus far".